Jeffrey Cyphers Wright: Critical response

 In 1980, a Village Voice article labeled Wright's poetry "street smart."
 His performance carried crowds and the words had sticking power with which he won a following.
 Wright has performed at Bob Holman's Bowery Poetry Club.
 Holman has stated that "Jeff did not just read poems, he lived them.".
 Joe Maynard devoted a page in Beet to Wright, including a collage, several poems, and a mini review, claiming that "Wright is a terrific poet."
-Steve Dalachinsky in reviewing the volume in the Brooklyn Rail writes "Jeff Wright’s book of sonnets, Triple Crown (Spuyten Duyvil), replete with Wright’s collages, offers us a panoramic peek into the sometimes-hyper brain of a mad poet."
-And among the accolades for Triple Crown, in Rain Taxi, "While most contemporary New York School poetry seems aimed at like-minded, coterie hipsters, Wright’s poems ostensibly are directed (as were Shakespeare’s sonnets) to a single ear."
+Steve Dalachinsky in reviewing the volume in the Brooklyn Rail wrote "Jeff Wright’s book of sonnets, Triple Crown (Spuyten Duyvil), replete with Wright’s collages, offers us a panoramic peek into the sometimes-hyper brain of a mad poet."
+And among the accolades for jim Feast wrote Triple Crown, in Rain Taxi, "While most contemporary New York School poetry seems aimed at like-minded, coterie hipsters, Wright’s poems ostensibly are directed (as were Shakespeare’s sonnets) to a single ear."

 According to Sparrow in American Book Review, Wright "invented New Romanticism" in the early 1990s.
 A poetic movement that was "joyful, communal, erotic, and spontaneous."